cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/m365-dedicated-egress-ips.md

 {{<tutorial-step title="Test your policies">}}

 1. Using [WARP](/cloudflare-one/connections/connect-devices/warp/), sign in to your Zero Trust organization with a user's account.
-2. Access any Microsoft 365 app within your organization.
+2. Go to any Microsoft 365 app within your organization.
 Entra ID should allow access.
 3. Disconnect WARP from your Zero Trust organization.
 Entra ID should block access to any Microsoft 365 apps.

 {{</tutorial-step>}}